saanaz379/2022_microsoft_ionq_challenge/README.md

 # Project: QKDelephone

-## Team Name - The Qeys to Success
+## Team Name: The Qeys to Success
 Aengus McGuinness, Krishnaveni Parvataneni, Saarah Nazar, Swetha Kandeepan

 ## Purpose
 The purpose of this project is to create a telephone-esque game using Quantum Key Distribution, allowing for this concept to become more intellectually accessible to the public.
-Our code generates a series of random bits and bases on which to create qubits which encode the message.
-Our reciever then measures the message with his own random bases.
+Our code generates a series of random bits and bases on which to create qubits that encode a message.
+Our reciever then measures the message with their own random bases.
 They then share their bases and throw out the bits without matching bases.
-They now have their own secure keys!
-Our program can also model the impact on the keys with any number of interceptors as well.
+The final result is their own secure key!
+Additionally, our program can model the impact that any number of interceptors will have on the key.

 ## Creativity
-Our original vision for this project was to emulate a modular version of Quantum Key Distribution where players can fill the positions of sender, reciever, and "eavesdropper," of which we created a module.
-The current module allows for the sender to attempt to securely and correctly transmit a message to the reciever, while the "eavesdropper" would try to intermittently intercept the message.
+Our original vision for this project was to emulate a modular version of Quantum Key Distribution where players can fill the positions of sender, reciever, and "eavesdropper".
+The current module allows for the sender to attempt to securely and correctly transmit a message to the reciever, while the "eavesdropper" tries to intermittently intercept the message.

 ## Impact
-Our code idea has 3 kinds of impacts - education, entertainment, and information security.
-One of the main goals of our project was to make knowledge of QKD more widespread and allow for more people to access and be able to use a QKD algorithm, which gives our code an educational impact.
-As for the entertainment impact, our game is very similar to a game of telephone, which is a really fun childhood game.
+Our code idea has 3 kinds of impacts — education, entertainment, and information security.
+One of the main goals of our project was to make knowledge of QKD more widespread, allowing for more people to access it and be able to use a QKD algorithm.
+As for the entertainment impact, our game has similarities to the fun childhood game "telephone".
 In the game of telephone, there are multiple players who try to pass a message down the line.
-Over time, the message becomes more and more deformed, which adds to the game's funniness.
-This game is also a model for more secure information exchange, and such models, as an effect of the educational impact can have a great impact on Cryptography.
+As the message is transmitted, it becomes increasingly garbled, just like how a key communicated through QKD might change with the presence of an interceptor.
+This game is also a model for more secure information exchange, giving it the ability to make the pubic more knowledgable about quantum cryptography, which is employed by governments, militaries, and banks.

 ## Tutorial
-During the course of this hackathon, we weren't able to create graphics for our game so currently it is a command line game.
-Just run our file with any python interpreter such as python3 and it will print to the command line.
+Over the course of this hackathon, we weren't able to create graphics for our game, so currently it is a command line game.
+Run our file with any python interpreter such as python3 and it will print to the command line.

 ## Future Improvements
 Make the game interactive